essif-lab/framework/docs/terms/verifier.md

 Then, the Verifier needs to know the address and protocol that it can use to reach a Holder component owned by the %%party|party%% that its Principal is trying to negotiate the transaction with.
 The Transaction Data Collector specifies this as part of the request - and it can do so because it has received the original request, and does all %%communication channel|communication-channel%% handling.

 Verifiers are not expected to handle every kind of credential (e.g. VC's, ABC's, etc.) that exists, but rather a specific subset.
-For (at least one of) the credential types, the Verifier can construct a so-called presentation request, i.e. a message that is specific for the credential type and/or associated protocol, which it can then send to the Holder's address.
+For (at least one of) the credential types, the Verifier can construct a so-called %%presentation request|presentation-request%%, i.e. a message that is specific for the credential type and/or associated protocol, which it can then send to the Holder's address.

 This request message should contain at least